AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/understand-the-live-hub-layout.md

 * Move between rooms to monitor and support each group.

 * Bring all participants back to the main session when the activity ends.

+This is available to both Instructors and Learners.

 View [About the breakouts](./about-the-breakouts.md) for more information.